yekm/qbtlib.sh/README.md

 set_category        h|p <arg1> set cetegory to `<arg1>` on torrents
-qtop                h|p move torrents on top of the queue qbottom             h|p move torrents on bottom of the queue peerhashes          ip| list hashes on a peer peerpaths           ip| list content paths by peer connections         h|. list peers on a hash
+qtop                h|p move torrents on top of the queue qbottom             h|p move torrents on bottom of the queue peers               h|. list peers on a hash sorted by country, like in webui peerhashes          ip| list hashes on a peer peerpaths           ip| list content paths by peer connections         h|. list peers on a hash